ForestMars/Zorobot/domain/scheduler/intents/when.md

 - which is the best [day](When) for you
 - which is your best availabile [day](When)
 - which is your best [day](When)
-- which your calendar look like
+- what does your calendar look like
 - you tell me what [day](When) is good
 - [whats a good day](When) to [get together](activity)
 - [When](When) is a good time for us to [get together](activity)